kanisterio/kanister/examples/stable/csi-snapshot/README.md

 ## Introduction
 VolumeSnapshots provide Kubernetes users with a standardized way to copy a volume's contents at a particular point in time without creating an entirely new volume.
 This functionality enables, for example, database administrators to backup databases before performing edit or delete modifications.
-This example demonstrates Kanister's ability to protect an application called Time Log using CSI VolumeSnapshots.
-Time Log application is contrived but useful for demonstrating Kanister's features.
-Every second it appends the current time to a log file.
+This example demonstrates Kanister's ability to protect an application called Time-Logger using CSI VolumeSnapshots.
+Time-Logger application is contrived but useful for demonstrating Kanister's features.
+The application appends the current time to a log file every second.

 ## Prerequisites